madphysicist/is_integer_ufunc/README.md

     $ python setup.py build_ext --inplace
     $ cd isint_ufunc

+Due to the small and experimental nature of this library, cleaning is largely a manual process:

+    $ rm -rf build/ isint_ufunc.* __pycache__/

 Some preliminary benchmarks show that the double version of the function is 5x to 15x faster than using ``(x % 1) == 0``.
 Here is a simple timing test: